jxnl/blog/docs/services.md

 # Consulting Services

-??? warning "I'm currently at capacity until the end of April 2025"
+??? warning "I'm currently at capacity until the end of March 2025"

 If you're an engineering leader at a startup looking to systematically improve your AI product, I'd love to help.
 My experience includes: